decentralized-identity/org/chair_guides/chair_guidelines.md

 1. **Slack**:

    - Primary platform for quick communications in Working Groups
-   - Join using corporate email: [DIF Slack Invite](https://bit.ly/DIF_slack_invite)
+   - Join using corporate email, not personal email: [DIF Slack Invite](https://bit.ly/DIF_slack_invite)
    - Use format "First Last (Company)" for display name

 2. **Mailing Lists**:

    - Used by some Special Interest Groups
    - Join the [main mailing list](https://dif.groups.io/g/main) and find group-specific lists
-   - Use corporate email and full name when registering
+   - Use corporate email and full name when registering for IPR-tracking purposes

 3. **GitHub**: